1938 – Gregory, Bernard

 1938 – BERNARD GREGORY, Timber Drawer, 34

 Bernard Gregory lived at Barlborough Common and was a promising footballer until he broke his leg a few years prior to the disaster.
 He was a native-born resident of the village and was a bachelor.
-His father was also employed as a coal miner- hewer, and his oldest brother, George William, aged sixteen was employed as an underground pony driver.
-Bernard was buried with nine other Barlborough men in a mass grave in Barlborough cemetery on the 14th May 1938.
+His father was also employed in the mining industry as a hewer, and his oldest brother, George William was employed as an underground pony driver.
+Bernard was buried with nine other Barlborough men in a mass grave in Barlborough cemetery.

 Markham Vale Heritage Group research: